daserzw/oidc-edu-wg/charter.md

-The anticipated audience for the documents produced by this Working Group includes developers, deployers, federation operators, and designers of online services and network agents and devices that can act on behalf of users and organisations in the R&E sector.
+The anticipated audience for the documents produced by this Working Group includes developers, deployers, federation operators, and designers of online services and network agents and devices that can act on behalf of users and organizations in the R&E sector.

 The group also anticipates gathering input from identity specialists from R&E organizations in order to respond to their requirements.